Kumar Ponnambalam

 Gaasinather Gangaser Ponnambalam (காசிநாதர் காங்கேசர் பொன்னம்பலம்: 12 August 1938 – 5 January 2000; known as Kumar Ponnambalam) was a Sri Lankan lawyer and politician.
-Leader of the All Ceylon Tamil Congress, he was a presidential candidate in 1982.
-He was shot dead in January 2000 in an assassination many suspect to be ordered by President Chandrika Kumaratunga.
+Leader of the All Ceylon Tamil Congress, he was the party's presidential candidate in 1982.
+He was shot dead on 5 January 2000 in an assassination many suspect to be ordered by President Chandrika Kumaratunga.

 Early life and family

 Ponnambalam was born on 12 August 1938.
 He was the son of G. G. Ponnambalam, a leading Tamil politician and lawyer, and Rose Alagumani Clough.
 He was educated at St. Patrick's College, Jaffna and Royal College, Colombo.
-After school he studied at Aquinas University College, Colombo before joining King's College London, graduating with a LL.B. degree.
-He then proceeded to the University of Cambridge, graduating with a MA degree.
+He studied at Aquinas University College, Colombo before joining King's College London, graduating with a LL.B. degree.
+He then proceeded to the University of Cambridge, graduating with an MA degree.
 He was a contemporary of leftist politician Vikramabahu Karunaratne at Cambridge.

 Ponnambalam married Yogalakshmi, a surgeon and eldest daughter of T. Murugesapillai, a former Additional Government Agent for Jaffna.
 They had a daughter (Mirinalini, a doctor) and a son (Gajendrakumar, lawyer and politician).

 Career

 Law

 Ponnambalam was called to the bar at Lincoln's Inn in 1974.
-Returning to Ceylon, he started practising law as an advocate.
+Returning to Ceylon, he started practicing law as an advocate.
 He was a successful lawyer and became very rich as a result.
-He learned Sinhala so he could argue his cases in that language.
+He learned Sinhala so he could argue his cases in the language.

 Ponnambalam became involved in human rights activism in the 1970s and co-founded the Civil Rights Movement.
 He would represent pro bono Sinhalese youths who had been victims of human rights abuses.
 He opposed the Criminal Justice Commission as it violated the rule of law and the right to a fair trial and two parallel systems of justice.
 He also opposed the 1982 referendum on extending the life of Parliament by six years.
 He addressed the United Nations Commission on Human Rights in Geneva in 1997 and 1999 and the European Parliament in 1998 on the grievances of Sri Lanka's Tamil population.
 He was involved in the Krishanti Kumaraswamy case and was instrumental in bringing attention to the Chemmani mass graves.
 He was noted for his appearances, pro bono, on behalf of Tamil youth detained by the state under the Prevention of Terrorism Act and emergency regulations.
 He even took on unpopular work such as defending those accused of the Central Bank bombing.